richu337/jarvis-virtual-assistant/README.md

 - Ensure system volume is up
 - Try different browser

+**Deployment issues?**
+- See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed troubleshooting
+- Check Render logs for errors
+- Verify build and start commands

 ## 🤝 Contributing

 Feel free to fork this project and submit pull requests for improvements!